Kōryū Tadaharu: Early life and sumo background

-Munkh-Orgil Erdene's father was a motocross rider, and he followed in his footsteps by participating in the sport from ages 10–16.
+Munkh-Orgil's father was a motocross rider, and he followed in his footsteps by participating in the sport from ages 10–16.
 He was also active in basketball and his team won the national high school first and second years' championship.
 Later, the Hakkaku stable coach, former yokozuna Hokutoumi came to Mongolia looking for new wrestlers.
-A competition was held and Erdene did sufficiently well, along with two other tryouts, later wrestlers Hoshihikari and Hoshizakura to gain acceptance into the stable.
-However, at the time, each stable was limited to two foreign wrestlers each, so the other two went to Hakkaku stable and Erdene was allowed to enter another stable, Hanakago.
+A competition was held and Munkh-Orgil did sufficiently well, along with two other tryouts, later wrestlers Hoshihikari and Hoshizakura to gain acceptance into the stable.
+However, at the time, each stable was limited to two foreign wrestlers each, so the other two went to Hakkaku stable and Munkh-Orgil was allowed to enter another stable, Hanakago.
 He came to Japan to join this stable and entered professional sumo in November 2000.
 The first character of his shikona or ring name was at the behest of his coach, who on his first visit to Mongolia, found the sun of the high plains of Mongolia bright and glorious.

 Career

 He did not manage to achieve sekitori promotion to jūryō until January 2007.
 He was the first member of his stable to reach sumo's second highest division since it was re-established by the former sekiwake Daijuyama in 1992.
 After about a year and a half in jūryō, he gained promotion to makuuchi, but was demoted the next tournament after winning only three bouts.
-A convincing 10-5 record at jūryō #5 in the next tournament put him right back in the top division, where he would last two tournaments.
+A convincing 10–5 record at jūryō #5 in the next tournament put him right back in the top division, where he would last two tournaments.

 After about a year in jūryō, his reappearance in makuuchi in January 2010 following another 10-5 performance was his third promotion to the top division.
-However, a poor 3-12 record saw him demoted to jūryō once again for March.
-He returned to makuuchi after an 11-4 record which included a playoff for the jūryō championship, but his fifth attempt at a winning score in the top division in the May tournament proved unsuccessful.
+However, a poor 3–12 record saw him demoted to jūryō once again for March.
+He returned to makuuchi after an 11–4 record which included a playoff for the jūryō championship, but his fifth attempt at a winning score in the top division in the May tournament proved unsuccessful.
 Nevertheless, he was back in makuuchi once again in September 2010.
 In the following November tournament he finally managed a winning record in his sixth tournament in the top division.